 This film from the now-imprisoned Iranian director Jafar Panahi could not be more relevant.
 Panahi was inspired by his daughter when he made this film about a group of young women who want to go to a football match, though they are forbidden by the state.
 The story follows one girl’s attempts to support her team anyway.
 In 2006, the film won the Silver Bear at the Berlin International Film Festival and was the official selection for both the New York and Toronto International Film Festivals the same year.

 In August, one of the minimal concessions Iran made in the response to the country-wide protests was letting a limited number of women in Tehran into a stadium to watch a football match (where they were seated separately from the men and asked to wear headscarves).

 The Damned United (2009)

-From award-winning director Tom Hooper (before the Cats debacle), and adapted by Peter Morgan (now best known as the showrunner of The Crown), this sports drama based on David Peace’s 2006 best-seller, is a reimagining of Brian Clough’s tenure of Leeds United in 1974.
+From award-winning director Tom Hooper (before the Cats debacle), and adapted by Peter Morgan (now best known as the showrunner of The Crown), this sports drama based on David Peace’s 2006 best-selling novel, is a reimagining of Brian Clough’s short tenure of Leeds United – just 44 days – in 1974.

 While it didn’t prove a box-office smash, it has built a real fanbase over the years.
 Starring Michael Sheen as Brian Clough, Timothy Spall as assistant manager Peter Taylor, Colm Meaney as England manager Don Revie and Jim Broadbent as Derby County chairman Sam Longson.